Most visited: World's top cities for tourism

 The lure of urban centers has lost none of its appeal in 2018, with tourists expected to make around 1.4 billion trips to cities around the world this year.

 UK-based market research company Euromonitor International has just released its Top 100 City Destinations 2018 report, an annual ranking of the world's most popular cities by international tourism arrivals.
 Once again, Hong Kong has come out on top.
-Close to 30 million tourists are expected to visit the region before the year is out -- and more than 50% of them will be from the Chinese mainland.
+Close to 30 million tourists are expected to travel to the region before the year is out -- and more than 50% of them will be from the Chinese mainland.

 Travel is on the rise